Skip to main content

 The Pemigewasset Ranger District of the White Mountain National Forest proposes recreation, transportation, vegetation, and wildlife habitat management activities within the Lost River project area, Woodstock, Grafton County, New Hampshire.

-Reestablish historic side channel of Mill Brook after recent storm events to protect Forest Service road infrastructure and Town of Stark road infrastructure from damage due to flooding.
+Reestablish historic side channel of Mill Brook after recent storm events, which has been classified as “High Risk” by the WMNF Flood Risk Assessment, to protect Forest Service and Town of Stark road infrastructure from damage due to flooding.

 The project involves relocating two sections of the Mount Stanton Trail and relocating the Mount Stanton Trailhead.